-NOTES TO THE FINANCIAL STATEMENTS (For the Year Ended December 31, 2018)
+NOTES TO THE FINANCIAL STATEMENTS December 31, 2019 and 2018

 Note 1.
-Plan Description
+PLAN DESCRIPTION

 The Contra Costa County Employees' Retirement Association (CCCERA) is governed by the Board of Retirement (Board) under the County Employees Retirement Law of 1937 (CERL) and the California Public Employees' Pension Reform Act of 2013 (PEPRA).
 Members should refer to CERL and PEPRA for more complete information.